vtantia/Playing-with-NachOS/nachos/code/README.md

 NumInstr - We create a numInstr private variable in Thread class and get and increase methods for it.
 In OneInstruction, increase the thread's numInstr.
 Put numInstr in register 2 in exception.cc.

+Exec - We create a char array, read variable name from register 4 one character at a time and then, startUserProcess(executable) in exception.cc.

+Exit - If both ready and sleep lists are empty, we change threadToBeDestroyed to currentThread and currentThread to NULL, delte threadToBeDestroyed and Cleanup() machine.